 Imagine a distributed, passive network and application performance monitoring mesh run at the multi-access edge and complemented by core visibility.
 Perhaps this is your answer.

 Skylight 5G backhaul performance monitoring provides a backbone for your next-generation network

 5G backhaul performance needs to be evaluated in terms of the relationship between a particular service’s sensitivity to latency and the availability of network resources to fulfill that latency requirement.
 Monitoring this relationship must be done at a microsecond level of granularity to gain meaningful insights that can be acted upon to protect or fix the all-important user experience.
 Accedian is unique in providing this capability for both physical and virtual infrastructure.

-The SkyLIGHT solution architecture — including SkyLIGHT PVX, VCX and DataHUB IQ — deliver complete 5G backhaul performance assurance, enabling end-to-end SLAs for the next generation of mobile.
+The Skylight solution architecture — including analytics, orchestrator, sensors, performance elements, and performance modules— deliver complete 5G backhaul performance assurance, enabling end-to-end SLAs for the next generation of mobile.